collabnix/dockerlabs/beginners/running-gui-applications.md

-# Running GUI desktop applications on Docker
+# Running Desktop GUI Applications on Docker

 ## How is it  different from runing any other application?